Chapter 17 : The Art of Hanging Over

-Jogging down the stairs, Fred tried to get the cricks out of his neck.
+He jogged down the stairs.
 They sort of had a point.
 Maybe it was time to hang up the point man-persona.
 Bea seemed to be doing well, despite forgetting how to walk in a straight line, or walk at all.

 As he crossed the common room toward the boys' staircase, Fred heard a rapid knocking at the door.
 Someone was too drunk to answer the riddle, most likely.
 Glancing around at the deadness of the room's other drunkards and the apathy of those who had reclaimed the room for studying, Fred sighed and ran back to open it.

-Instead, he found Albus, whom he had nearly forgotten about.
-Despite his cousin's beaming, something about the way his eyes lit up made Fred's bad-idea senses tingle.
+Instead, he found Albus, whom he had forgotten about.
+Despite his cousin's beaming, something about the way his eyes lit up made Fred's hair stand on end.

 "Guess what, Fred?
 Anjali made me her new assistant!"

 A/N Remember how I freaked out about writing 6000+ word chapters two chapters ago?
 Heh.
 This chapter is somehow it's like how I planned and not like how I planned at the same time.
 So much bonding and bromance~ and romance!
 Because I have said the last third of the story is all action and romance, and that is finally sneaking in.

 It was so fun to write James :3 If you like him, you might be interested in a short story that features this same James as a 6th year, Love, Damned Love, and Statistics.
 Cameos by Fred and friends.
 It's where I initially thought up my headcanon for next gen .

 Thank you for reading! ♥